-Although $X$ lives in an unbounded domain, the mal-adaptation of the process when it is far from the optimal position constraints $X$ to stay confined conditionally upon survival.
-This effect of the mal-adaptation has been modeled either directly on the growth rate of the coupled process $N_t$ or with some averaged description in term of some extinction rate.
-Such confinement property for the coupled process is in fact the main novelty of \cite{AV_QSD} and notably illustrated in Subsection 3.2.
-For simplicity, we considered there a locally elliptic process, for which the Harnack inequality is known to greatly simplify the proof, as observed previously for instance in \cite{ChpLyap}.
+The exponential quasi-stationary convergence is treated in Subsection 4.2 of \cite{AV_QSD} for a coupling $(X, N)$ that behaves as an elliptic diffusion, while Sections 4 and 5 of \cite{AV_disc} deal with some cases of a biased autonomous process $Y$ that behaves as a piecewise-deterministic process.
+For such a process with jumps, it is manageable yet technical to deal with restrictions on the allowed directions or sizes of jumps, while imposing $V_t$ to stay at zero actually makes the proof harder than choosing $V_t := v\ltm t$.
+While the proofs of $(A1)$ and $(A3)$ highly depends on such local properties of the dynamics, the ones of $(A2)$ for these semi-groups rely on a common intuition.
+Although we allow $X$ to live in an unbounded domain, the maladaptation of the process when it is far from the optimal position constraints $X$ to stay confined conditionally upon survival.
+This effect of the maladaptation has been modeled either directly on the growth rate of the coupled process $N_t$ or with some averaged description in terms of extinction rate.
+Such confinement property for the coupled process is in fact the main novelty of \cite{AV_QSD} and notably illustrated in Subsection 4.2.4.
+For simplicity, we have dealt there with a locally elliptic process, for which the Harnack inequality is known to greatly simplify the proof, as observed previously for instance in \cite{ChpLyap}.